Together We Do Extraordinary Things

 The 2013 Annual Campaign told a different story.
 We increased the amount raised by more than 12 percent, setting the stage for more positive growth in 2014.

 There is so much left to do and we need the community’s help.
 Please answer the call for support this year.
-Together we do extraordinary things.
+We are STRONGER TOGETHER.